Reticulated python: Diet

+Among the largest documented prey items are a half-starved sun bear of 23 kg that was eaten by a 6.95 m individual in East Kalimantan and took some 10 weeks to digest.
+East Kalimantan has relatively large populations of potential prey species for the reticulated python.
+The Bornean bearded pig, Muntiacus species, and Tragulus species are common, as well as the southern pig-tailed macaque, civets, Sunda pangolin and other ground dwelling mammals like Old World porcupines.

-At least one case is reported of a foraging python entering a forest hut and taking a child.
+One case of a foraging reticulated python entering a forest hut and taking a child has been reported.

 Reproduction

 The reticulated python is oviparous.
 Adult females lay between 15 and 80 eggs per clutch.
 At an optimum incubation temperature of 31-32 C, the eggs take an average of 88 days to hatch.
 Hatchlings are at least 2 ft in length.
-Reticulated pythons have been observed shivering to increase the ambient temperature around them.
-This is used exclusively by female Reticulated Pythons during the incubation of eggs.

 Danger to humans

-The reticulated python is among the few snakes that prey on humans.
-On April 9, 2015, the species was added to the Lacey Act list in the United States, prohibiting import and interstate transport due to its "injurious" history with humans.
-Attacks on humans are not common, but this species has been responsible for several reported human fatalities, in both the wild and captivity.
+The reticulated python is among the few snakes that prey on humans, and is the only species of snake for which video and photographic proof exists of them having consumed humans.
+In 2015, the species was added to the USA Lacey Act of 1900, prohibiting import into the USA and interstate transport within the USA due to its "injurious" history with humans.
+Attacks on humans in captivity are not common.
+Wild pythons, however, are known to sometimes prey on humans, particularly in their natural habitat in Sulawesi, Indonesia.
 Considering the known maximum prey size, a full-grown reticulated python can open its jaws wide enough to swallow a human, but the width of the shoulders of some adult Homo sapiens can pose a problem for even a snake with sufficient size.
-Reports of human fatalities and human consumption (the latest examples of consumption of an adult human being well authenticated) include:
+Reports of human fatalities and human consumption (the latest examples of consumption of adult human beings well authenticated) include: